elibroftw/blog.elijahlopez.ca/content/posts/uno-platform-logging.md

   - mobile
   - programming
   - tutorial
+summary: "Learn how to implement logging and use tracepoints in your Uno Platform applications for effective debugging and monitoring."
 ---

 Note that you will need to run with debugging (F5) for some logging and breakpoints/tracepoints to work.